opennext-io/onpc-provisioning/README.md

 ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-opennext-pre-deploy.yml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This step install Squid on infra-master system for VM based (aka non-baremetal) usage.

+It also retrieve the OpenNext onpc-provisioning Github repository which will be used in step 7 below.

+Finally, it creates the ansible virtualenv which will be used in step 7 below for further machine
+deployments.

 ### Step 7: Configure system of VMs to be deployed

+IMPORTANT NOTE: this step has to occur when logged onto infra-master node.
+You will
+also need to activate the ansible virtualenv which has been setup by step 6 above using:
+. ~/.venv/ansible/bin/activate

 Now that your VM(s) is(are) available, you need to finalize some modifiations on
 it(them) prior to launch the effective OSA deployment.
 To do so, you need to log